dotnet/docs-maui/docs/user-interface/styles/css.md

 }
 ```

 A CSS class can be assigned to a XAML element by setting the `StyleClass` property of the element to the CSS class name.
-Therefore, in the following example, the styles defined by the `.detailPageTitle` class are assigned to the first `Label`, while the styles defined by the `.detailPageSubtitle` class are assigned to the second `Label`.
+Therefore, in the following example, the styles defined by the `.detailPageTitle` class are assigned to the first <xref:Microsoft.Maui.Controls.Label>, while the styles defined by the `.detailPageSubtitle` class are assigned to the second <xref:Microsoft.Maui.Controls.Label>.

 ```xaml
 <ContentPage ...>